 We administer legislation controlling the erection, demolition, conversion, extension and alteration of buildings to safeguard the health and safety of people who use or are around them.
 We also have an input into the enforcement of the Licensing (Scotland) Act 1976 and the Safety of Sport Grounds Act 1975.

-Our Building Standards Charter is our commitment to customer service You can download this from the 'Further Information' section.
+Our Building Standards Charter is our commitment to customer service.

 Our surveyors examine plans and proposals to check that they comply with technical standards.
 They also assess and initiate action to deal with emergencies under the Dangerous Buildings Procedure.